Professor Paul Lee reviewing MRI imaging for cartilage treatment planning

 Who each treatment may suit

-Arthrosamid® is for patients with established knee osteoarthritis who want long-lasting symptom relief without surgery — typically mild-to-moderate disease with whole-joint symptoms rather than a single focal defect.
+Arthrosamid® is for patients with established knee osteoarthritis who want long-lasting symptom relief without surgery, where an inflamed synovial lining is driving a meaningful part of the pain.
 See who is suitable for Arthrosamid?

 Cost and Value